Alchemy PsychotherapyAlchemy

 How do I find a qualified IFS therapist?

 Ask about their specific IFS training: Level 1, Level 2, or Level 3 through the IFS Institute, or formal coursework elsewhere.
 Ask how they pace parts work and what they do if a client becomes destabilized mid-session.
-Vague answers about being "IFS-informed" without specifics warrant follow-up.
+Vague answers about being IFS-informed without specifics warrant follow-up.

 Can IFS help with trauma if I can't remember what happened?

 Yes.
-IFS does not require detailed memory recall to be clinically useful.
+IFS doesn't require detailed memory recall to be clinically useful.
 The work engages the parts that hold protective and emotional responses to past events, which exist whether or not the memory itself is accessible.
 Many clients find that working with parts brings clarity without requiring the narrative to be intact.

 Is IFS spiritual or religious?